 Adobe Lightroom: what does it cost?

-• Adobe Photography Plan ($9.99/£9.98/month): This includes both Adobe Lightroom and Adobe Lightroom Classic, AND Adobe Photoshop.
+• 20GB Photography Plan ($14.99/month): This legacy plan includes both Adobe Lightroom and Adobe Lightroom Classic, AND Adobe Photoshop.
 There are other add-ons included, but let’s keep this simple for now.
-At $9.99/£9.98 per month, this plan is extremely good value.
+At its original $9.99/£9.98 per month, this plan was extremely good value.
+It’s now been discontinued, and while existing users can continue with this plan, at an increased monthly subscription, it’s no longer available to new users.

 NOTE: While this plan does come with 20GB cloud storage, this will be nowhere near enough for Adobe Lightroom’s cloud-based image storage, except for a quick try-out.
 If you want to use Adobe Lightroom long-term, you will need the next step up, a plan which includes 1TB storage.

-• Adobe Lightroom Plan (1TB) ($9.99/9.98/month): If you ONLY want Adobe Lightroom, this could offer the best of both worlds.
-For the same cost as the regular Photography Plan, you can get Adobe Lightroom and 1TB storage, which should be all you need for quite some time.
+• 1TB Lightroom Plan (1TB) ($9.99/9.98/month): If you ONLY want Adobe Lightroom, this is the best deal.
+You simply get Adobe Lightroom and 1TB storage, which should be all you need for quite some time.
 It includes Lightroom mobile and Lightroom web, but NOT Adobe Photoshop or Adobe Lightroom Classic.

 So which is the best option?
 If all you want is Adobe Lightroom, the Lightroom Plan is a good, affordable start.
 However, if you need Photoshop too, or Lightroom Classic, then you should consider the more expensive Photography Plan (1TB) option.